 The responsibilities of the compensation committee will be more fully described in our Compensation Committee Charter.
-Upon completion of the separation, our compensation committee will consist of and will be chaired by and responsibilities of the compensation committee will include:
+Upon effectiveness of the registration statement of which this information statement forms a part, our compensation committee will consist of , and will be chaired by .
+The purpose and responsibilities of the compensation committee will include:

-- annually reviewing and recommending to the board of directors the corporate goals and objectives relevant to the compensation of our chief executive officer: - evaluating the performance of our chief executive officer in light of such corporate goals and objectives and, based on such evaluation, reviewing and recommending to the board of directors the cash compensation of, and grants and awards to our chief executive officer under equity-based plans; - reviewing and approving the compensation of our other executive officers; - reviewing and establishing our overall management compensation, philosophy and policies;
+- annually reviewing and recommending to the board of directors the corporate goals and objectives relevant to the compensation of our chief executive officer: - evaluating the performance of our chief executive officer in light of such corporate goals and objectives and, based on such evaluation, reviewing and recommending to the board of directors the cash compensation of, and grants and awards to our chief executive officer under equity-based plans; - · reviewing and approving the compensation of our other executive officers; - reviewing and establishing our overall management compensation, philosophy and policies; - overseeing and administering our compensation and similar plans; - evaluating and assessing potential and current compensation advisors in accordance with the independence standards identified in applicable Nasdaq listing rules; - reviewing and recommending to the board of directors our policies and procedures for the grant of equity-based awards; - reviewing and recommending to the board of directors the compensation of our non-employee directors;

-- overseeing and administering our compensation and similar plans; - evaluating and assessing potential and current compensation advisors in accordance with the independence standards identified in applicable Nasdaq listing rules; - reviewing and recommending to the board of directors our policies and procedures for the grant of equity-based awards; - · reviewing and recommending to the board of directors the compensation of our non-employee directors; - preparing our compensation committee report if and when required by SEC rules for inclusion in our annual proxy statement and/or in our Annual Report on Form 10-K; - reviewing and discussing annually with management our "Compensation Discussion and Analysis," if and when required, to be included in our annual proxy statement; and - reviewing and approving the retention or termination of any consulting firm or outside advisor to assist in the evaluation of compensation matters.
+- preparing our compensation committee report if and when required by SEC rules for inclusion in our annual proxy statement and/or in our Annual Report on Form 10-K; - reviewing and discussing annually with management our "Compensation Discussion and Analysis," if and when required, to be included in our annual proxy statement; and - reviewing and approving the retention or termination of any consulting firm or outside advisor to assist in the evaluation of compensation matters.

-Upon completion of the separation, we expect that the compensation committee will consist entirely of independent directors, and we intend that each committee member will meet the independence requirements set forth in the listing standards.
+Upon effectiveness of the registration statement of which this information statement forms a part, the compensation committee will consist entirely of independent directors, and we intend that each committee member will meet the independence requirements set forth in the listing standards.
 We also intend the members of the compensation committee will qualify as "non-employee directors" (within the meaning of Rule 16b-3 of the Exchange Act).
-The initial members of the compensation committee will be determined prior to the completion of the separation.